 - The critical “go/no go” parameters.

-- (For first commercial implementation of a new technology) – its readiness for commercial scale operations.
+- (For the first commercial implementation of new technology) – its readiness for commercial scale operations.

-- Project site required utilities such as electric, gas, water, and sewer.
+- The project site required utilities such as electric, gas, water, and sewer.

-- Project site required transportation access such as roads and rail.
+- The project site required transportation access such as roads and rail.

 - Local, state, and federal regulatory permits required.